 “I didn’t know any of the history of Mitchell and Warner, I didn’t know anything about him being beaten twice in a Mayoral election.
 I quickly sensed something was askew.”

 During the initial meeting, no one discussed the 2030 Southwest Cumberland County Land Use Plan or the McAdams Group Parks & Recreation survey.
-In fact, we know now that the land in question wasn’t initially included in the McAdams survey.
+In fact, we know now the land in question wasn’t initially included in the McAdams survey.
 It was included July 31st when Commissioners Mitchell and Larson reached out to the McAdams Group and asked that it be added.
 There was no discussion of the 1999 and 2014 PWC surveys at this time.

-According to Jung, no one mentioned that the land wasn’t technically for sale.
+According to Jung, no one mentioned the land wasn’t technically for sale.
 In fact, not only did Commissioner Mitchell suggest a selling price, but the other commissioners all requested Jung make an official offer as a jumping off point for negotiations.

 And no one seemed at all concerned about the way in which the presentation had come to the town.
 No one suggested a conflict of interest or collusion.
 They were all, with the exception of Mitchell, in favor of the project and incredibly excited to move forward.